Office of Research and Strategic Improvement

-The Office of Research and Strategic Improvement serves FCPS staff members, the School Board, and the community through research-based processes, tools, and evidence.
+ORSI serves FCPS staff members, the School Board, and the community through research-based processes, tools, and evidence.
 Our reports include program evaluations, monitoring projects, and research studies that present evidence of division, school, and program impact and effectiveness.
-The selection of Office of Research and Strategic Improvement's projects is guided by their capacity to inform the Superintendent, Leadership Team, and School Board about FCPS’ goals and strategic initiatives.
+The selection of ORSI's projects is guided by their capacity to inform the Superintendent, Leadership Team, and School Board about FCPS’ goals and strategic initiatives.
 We also oversee FCPS’ Research Approval Process.

 Evidence of FCPS’ Impact and Effectiveness

-Office of Research and Strategic Improvement's projects and associated reports for the last three years are listed below in chronological order beginning with the most recently completed projects.
-Additional associated reports for these projects as well as reports for older projects can be requested directly from the Office of Research and Strategic Improvement by calling 571-423-1430, by emailing firstname.lastname@example.org, or by accessing reports posted in the ORSI Library on BoardDocs.
+ORSI's projects and associated reports for the last three years are listed below in chronological order beginning with the most recently completed projects.
+Additional associated reports for these projects as well as reports for older projects can be requested directly from ORSI by calling 571-423-1430, by emailing [email protected], or by accessing reports posted in the ORSI Library on BoardDocs.

 Study of Teaching and Learning during the COVID-19 Pandemic

-The Study of Teaching and Learning During the COVID-19 Pandemic is an ongoing investigation of instruction spanning the initial closing of schools in March 2020 to June 2021.
-The purpose of the study is to provide timely information to decision-makers about how well FCPS has designed and implemented instructional services and supports to meet students’ learning and wellness needs so improvements could be made.
-The study has produced two evaluative reports.
-The first, titled Distance Learning Study: Findings from Spring 2020, which was completed in July 2020, investigated the instruction and learning that had occurred once virtual instruction was fully implemented during SY 2019-20.
-The aim of this first report was to study the impact of distance learning for the subsequent school year.
-In March 2021, ORSI released the second report, Study of Teaching and Learning During the COVID Pandemic: Findings from Fall/Winter SY 2020-21to assess the virtual learning that FCPS offered, as well as the impact FCPS’ virtual learning was having on student academic and social-emotional outcomes.
-A final report planned for Fall 2021 will examine the same constructs with an increased focus on student achievement data.
-Additionally, given local and national concerns that students were not learning as well during virtual instruction, ORSI also analyzed student marks, producing a separate report, Analysis of Q1 Secondary Marks, in December 2020.
-This report examines the percent of students not being successful, overall and by student subgroups in the first quarter of SY 2020-21 compared to the previous year.
+The Study of Teaching and Learning During the COVID-19 Pandemic was an investigation of instruction spanning the initial closing of schools in March 2020 to June 2021.
+The purpose of the study was to provide timely information to decision-makers about how well FCPS had designed and implemented instructional services and supports during the school closure years to meet students’ learning and wellness needs so improvements could be made.
+The study produced three evaluative reports.
+The final study report, Study of Teaching and Learning During the COVID Pandemic: Findings from SY 2020-21 to Inform Planning and Preparation for SY 2021-22, assesses the virtual learning that FCPS offered, as well as the impact FCPS’ virtual learning has on student academic and social-emotional outcomes with a focus on implications for SY 2021-22.
+The final report was preceded by two prior reports Study of Teaching and Learning During the COVID Pandemic: Findings from Fall/Winter SY 2020-21and Distance Learning Study: Findings from Spring 2020 (July 2020).
+Both investigated FCPS’ virtual learning to inform beginning and midyear decisions during SY 2020-21.
+Additionally, given local and national concerns that students were not learning as well during virtual instruction, ORSI analyzed student marks, producing a separate report, Analysis of Q1 Secondary Marks, in December 2020.
+This report examines percentages of students not being successful, overall and by student groups in the first quarter of SY 2020-21 compared to the previous year.
 The marks report garnered national attention from the news media as FCPS was one of the first school districts in the United States to share student outcomes during virtual instruction.

-In keeping with the study’s focus on providing timely, actionable data, beginning in October 2020, ORSI regularly sent brief surveys to students, parents, and teachers.
-Check-In Survey reports summarized each group’s perception of instructional quality, workload, screen time, and student well-being.
-The reports provide trend data so staff could identify areas of concern and track the results of improvement efforts.
+In SY 2020-21, ORSI regularly sent brief surveys to students, parents, and teachers to assess specific elements of teaching and learning.
+Reports describing the check-in survey data were released periodically with the final report covering all 11 survey administrations throughout the year.
+The final Check-In Surveys 1-11 Summary reportsummarizes each group’s perception of instructional quality, workload, screen time, and student well-being.
+The reports provided trend data so staff could identify areas of concern and track the results of improvement efforts.